Manuel220104/Integrative-Project-1/README.md

 1. Check if your computer has a version of Python greater than or equal to 3.6.
 This is accomplished by typing in Terminal: python --version.
 If not, you can download and install Python from https://www.python.org/.

+2. Install Node.js: Installation 'https://nodejs.org/en'

-2. Verify that pip (a tool to install, reinstall, and uninstall Python packages) is installed.
+3. Verify that pip (a tool to install, reinstall, and uninstall Python packages) is installed.
 This is accomplished by typing in Terminal: "pip".

-3. Install Django, by running in the terminal: "pip install django".
+4. Install Django, by running in the terminal: "pip install django".

-4. Verify that Django was installed correctly by running in Terminal: "python -m django".
+5. Verify that Django was installed correctly by running in Terminal: "python -m django".

-5. Clone the project that is in github https://github.com/Manuel220104/Integrative-Project-1.
+6. Clone the project that is in github https://github.com/Manuel220104/Integrative-Project-1.

-6. Access the project folder you just cloned, where you should run the following commands in order:
+7. Access the project folder you just cloned, where you should run the following commands in order:
     -   Run command "pip install -r requirements.txt" (This command will install all the dependencies needed by the backend of the project).
     -   Use the "cd frontend" command to navigate to the frontend folder.
     -   Inside the frontend folder execute the command: "npm install" (This command will install all the dependencies that the frontend of the project needs).